relevantGRC/grc-suite/README.md

 - Validation checklists and troubleshooting guides
 - Advanced challenges to extend your learning

-## Future Labs (Coming Weekly)
+## Future Labs (Coming monthly)

-Following our progressive release strategy, we'll be introducing new labs regularly, covering:
+Each new lab and video will introduce additional GRC and security domains, covering:

+- **Compliance Framework**: Implementation of frameworks that provides structured approacj to achieving and maintaining compliance with applicable regulatory, and security requirements.
 - **Identity and Access Management (IAM)**: Implementation of least privilege access controls
 - **Security Automation with Infrastructure as Code**: Implementing security guardrails through IaC
 - **Security Monitoring and Incident Response**: Setting up effective monitoring systems